sunzid02/sunzid02/README.md

 ## 🚀 About Me
 - 🎓 Master's student in **Data Science** at **Technical University Dortmund**
+- 💼 Currently working as a **Web Developer at K&K**
 - 🔭 Previously worked as a **Data Analyst, Data Engineer, and Software Engineer**
-- 🌱 Passionate about **Data Science, Machine Learning, and Cloud Technologies**
+- 🌱 Passionate about **Data Science, Machine Learning, Cloud, and Web Technologies**
-- 💬 Ask me about **Python, SQL, Data Engineering, and Cloud Platforms**
+- 💬 Ask me about **Python, SQL, Data Engineering, Web Development, and Cloud Platforms**
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/sarker-sunzid-mahmud) | [Email](mailto:sunzid02@gmail.com)

 ## 📊 GitHub Stats